BricsCAD: Bricsys 24/7

+Bricsys 24/7, known as Chapoo when launched in 2012, is a Common Data Environment (CDE) for project data management and document sharing in the AEC and Civil Engineering sectors.
+It allows real-time collaboration among multiple stakeholders through role-based permissions and provides workflow automation and the exchange of multi-format documents.

 APIs and customization

 BricsCAD implements many of the AutoCAD Application Programming Interfaces (APIs).
-In general, BricsCAD provides a nearly identical subset of AutoCAD-equivalent function names.
-In the case of non-compiled AutoCAD applications (e.g. LISP, Diesel and DCL), these programs can be loaded and executed directly in BricsCAD.
-Specifically regarding LISP routines, BricsCAD supports AutoCAD Vl, Vlr, Vla and Vlax functions.
-Bricsys also supports developers who wish to use LISP encryption, BricsCAD cannot read AutoCAD FAS (compiled LISP) files.
+In general, BricsCAD provides a nearly identical subset of AutoCAD-equivalent function names, whilst also extending some APIs such as the LISP API.
+In the case of non-compiled AutoCAD applications (e.g. LISP, DIESEL and DCL), these programs can be loaded and executed directly in BricsCAD.
+Specifically regarding LISP routines, BricsCAD supports both Vanilla AutoLISP and Visual LISP (e.g. vl, vlr, vla and vlax functions as found in AutoCAD), and also supports the use of COM functions on Linux and Mac platforms.
+BricsCAD also supports encryption of LISP programs to .des format using either the BLADE IDE or DESCoder application included with the main application.
+BricsCAD cannot read AutoCAD .fas or .vlx (compiled LISP) files.

-Most compiled application programs developed for AutoCAD's Advanced Runtime eXtension (ObjectARX) facility require recompilation with the BricsCAD Runtime eXtension (BRX) libraries.
-BRX is source code-compatible with AutoCAD's ARX 2018, with a few exceptions.
+Most compiled applications developed for AutoCAD's Runtime eXtension (ObjectARX) API require recompilation with the BricsCAD Runtime eXtension (BRX) libraries.
+BRX is source code-compatible with AutoCAD's ARX, with a few exceptions.
 Bricsys also supports the deprecated Autodesk Development System (ADS) through BricsCAD's (also deprecated) SDS interface.

 Partners

 Bricsys works with application development partners to bring AEC (Architecture, Engineering and Construction), Civil, GIS and Mechanical CAD tools.

 Bricsys offers LGS 2D and 3D, two component technologies that enable 2D and 3D constraint management.
 Bricsys offers licensing of these modules to software developers that build products on Windows (32/64-bit), MacOS, and Linux, for integration into their own software products.
 Licensees for these modules include ASCON (CAD), Cimatron (CAD/CAM) and others.